rbenchmark/benchmarks/README.md

 It will use the default R VM (R-bytecode) and the default meter to benchmark the application.

-The basic benchmark method has two phases
+The default benchmark method has two phases
 - pure warmup: run run() 2 times
 - warmup + benchmark: run run() 2 + 5 times